Frequently Asked Questions

 No – we do all of that work for you.
 At no stage in the process will you be required to make a court appearance.

 As part of the personal insolvency process, we make an application to court for a protective certificate.
 This certificate prevents your creditors from contacting you for a period of time to allow us to negotiate a settlement for you.
-As soon as we have a protective certificate in place, we will send a notice along with your proposal to each of your creditors.
-In urgent circumstances, we can make contact with your creditors before this stage, if required.

 Generally, a Personal Insolvency Arrangement (PIA) will be six years and a Debt Settlement Arrangement (DSA) lasts for five years.
 However, in some cases the arrangements can last for as little as 6 - 12 months.
 Each person’s circumstances are different so when we are assessing your situation we will give you all of your options.